 The main concern with vancomycin is

-Vancomycin should be infused over ≥ 60 minutes to avoid red-person syndrome (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
+Vancomycin should be infused slowly in a dilute solution (2.5 to 5.0 mg/mL) over 60 minutes or more and at a rate no greater than 10 mg/minute to avoid vancomycin infusion reaction (a histamine-mediated reaction that can cause pruritus and flushing on the face, neck, and shoulders).
 Other hypersensitivity reactions (eg, rash, fever) may occur, especially when therapy lasts for > 2 weeks.

 Dose-related ototoxicity is unusual with current formulations; incidence is increased when vancomycin is given concurrently with other ototoxic drugs.